THinnerichs/DTI-VOODOO/ideas/ideas.md

 - Find SOTA for DTI
   - take intersection of data and perform on that
   - Maybe one top-down and one bottom up?

-- Get Stellargraph models to run with my data -> Compare results
-  - Rebuild their models (See model images)

-- Finally attach filter data to graph!!

-- Test different filter methods and their performance
-  - Test different parameters for hmm\_build and search

 --------------------------------------------------